Should I Buy a Practice or Start a New One?

 - Little to No Income – Many startup practices do not make much if any profit in the first year.
 At the same time you are usually able to pay yourself to produce while the practice ramps up.
 We do typically see and hear of docs doing $350,000 to $500,000 their first year.
 If they pull that off then they will have income from production and the business overall.

 - Hiring – You must find and hire all staff.
 The good news is you get to choose and train them the way you want things to be done.
-The bad news is you have to find them and train them on how you want things to be done.
+The bad news is you must find them and train them on how you want things done.

 It’s All About Risk vs Reward and Getting Specific